Evernight/beancount-importers/README.md

-This repository contains a few simple importers for [Beancount](https://github.com/beancount/beancount), in particular for Wise, Monzo and Revolut banks.
+This repository contains a few simple [beangulp](https://github.com/beancount/beangulp) or beancount-ingest-based importers for [Beancount](https://github.com/beancount/beancount), in particular for Wise, Monzo and Revolut banks.

 The easiest way to use these is via https://github.com/Evernight/lazy-beancount.
 Alternatively you can also follow setup below for standalone configuration.

+NOTE: instructions below are outdated as project moved to be installable via ```pip```.
+But probably they should still work.

 ## Setup
 In your local Python installation (or virtual environment / conda):